loot/loot.github.io/New-Members-Getting-Started.md

 ### Further Reading

 Before continuing, see the [[Guidelines|Guidelines]] page to familiarise yourself with the recommendations and team policies detailed there.
+The [[Masterlist Editing|Masterlist-Editing]] page gives more information on how to go about making changes to the masterlists.

 For information on the format and syntax of the masterlists, see `docs/BOSS Metadata Syntax.html` in the [boss-code](https://github.com/boss-developers/boss-code) repository.